rawii22/FreeCellGodot/README.md

 - **`F2`**: Start a new game.
 - **`Esc`** or **`S`**: Open the settings menu.
 - **`F`**: Toggle full screen.
+- **`I`**: Open the information screen.

+## Potential Issues
+- When playing the game with a **touchscreen and on a windows computer**, if you tap and hold a card to perform a touchscreen right-click, Windows will send two signals.
+A general **Touch event** will trigger, and also a **Mouse Right-Click event** will trigger, causing two cards to move at the same time.
+The current solution is to try to avoid right-clicking via touch.

+	- My theory is that this will be a problem on any computer/device that attempts to emulate a right click via touch.
+I don't think there's much that can be done about this unless I add a cooldown between card moves.
+Such a cooldown would have to apply to both mouse and touch events since there's no way to distinguish between an *emulated* right-click mouse event and a *real* right-click mouse event.

 ## Credits